hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/windows/UserConfigWindow.rst

         default value was selected to cover all pixels in module gaps for an Eiger detector.
     * - Default colormap
       - The default colormap to be used for displaying 2D datasets.
 The colormap can still be changed in each individual data window but those local changes are not persistent.
     * - Color for invalid data / no data
       - The color given for invalid data points or missing data points to distinguish them from the regular colormap.
-The color must be given in a RGB color code.
+The color must be entered as a RGB color code.
 The selected color is displayed in a box below the selection mask.
 A new color can also be selected in an interactive pop-up by using the *Pick a new color for invalid data / no data / NaN* button.